-you must immediately clear the area and suspend all work within 50m of the damage because the line could still be live, or become live again.
+You must immediately clear the area and suspend all work within 50m of the damage because the line could still be live, or become live again.
 The operator of a machine that is in contact with an overhead line should:

-• if the machine is still operable and the operator is still in the cab:

-provided that you do not risk breaking the overhead line or dragging it to the ground, immediately lower the raised parts of the machine USING ONLY THE CONTROLS IN THE CAB and/or drive the vehicle clear of the overhead line.

-contact us immediately on our emergency number so that we can check the overhead lines.

-instruct other people in the vicinity not to approach the vehicle.

-• if the machine is not operable, cannot be driven clear of the overhead line or there is a risk that doing so will break the line or drag it to the ground:

-stay in the cab.

-contact your site manager or us immediately on our emergency number by radio or mobile phone or as soon as possible by any other method.

-instruct everyone outside the vehicle not to approach it.

-do not exit the cab until given confirmation BY WPD PERSONNEL that it is safe to do so.

-• if the machine is inoperable or cannot be driven free and there is risk of fire or other immediate hazard:

-JUMP clear of the vehicle, avoiding simultaneous contact with any part of the machine and the ground.

-try to land with your feet as close together as possible.

-where possible, continue to move away from the vehicle using "bunny hops" with your feet together until at least 15m from the vehicle.

-instruct other people in the vicinity not to approach the vehicle.

-contact us immediately on our emergency number.

-do not return to the vehicle until given confirmation by WPD PERSONNEL that it is safe to do so.
+- If the machine is still operable and the operator is still in the cab: - provided that you do not risk breaking the overhead line or dragging it to the ground, immediately lower the raised parts of the machine using only the controls in the cab and/or drive the vehicle clear of the overhead line - contact us immediately on our emergency number so that we can check the overhead lines - instruct other people in the vicinity not to approach the vehicle. - If the machine is not operable, cannot be driven clear of the overhead line or there is a risk that doing so will break the line or drag it to the ground: - stay in the cab - contact your site manager or us immediately on our emergency number by radio or mobile phone or as soon as possible by any other method - instruct everyone outside the vehicle not to approach it - do not exit the cab until given confirmation by wpd personnel that it is safe to do so.

+- If the machine is inoperable or cannot be driven free and there is risk of fire or other immediate hazard; - jump clear of the vehicle, avoiding simultaneous contact with any part of the machine and the ground - try to land with your feet as close together as possible - where possible, continue to move away from the vehicle jumping with both feet together until at least 15m from the vehicle.
+Instruct other people in the vicinity not to approach the vehicle.
+Contact us immediately on our emergency number - do not return to the vehicle until given confirmation by wpd personnel that it is safe to do so.